The Rust Performance Book

 Symbol Demangling

-Rust uses a mangling scheme to encode function names in compiled code.
-If a
+Rust uses a form of name mangling to encode function names in compiled code.
+If

-profiler is unaware of this scheme, its output may contain symbol names
+a profiler is unaware of this, its output may contain symbol names beginning

 or _R